waywardgeek/infnoise/README.md

 There are currently 3 versions of Infinite Noise Multipliers documented here.
 The infnoise_small directory describes a low part-count design that works well with op-amps which have rail-to-rail inputs and outputs.
-The infnoise_fast directory contains a faster design that uses a few more resistors and an additional op-amp.
+It runs at 4MHz, outputing 0.84 bits worth of entropy on each clock (loop gain = 1.8), for a total of 3.36Mbit of entropy produced per second.
+The infnoise_fast directory contains a 50% faster design that uses a few more resistors and an additional op-amp.
 This design is suitable for use with a wide range of op-amps.
+It runs at 6MHz, outputing 0.84 bits worth of entropy on each clock (loop gain = 1.8), for a total of 5.04Mbit of entropy per second.

-Because Infinite Noise Mulitpliers are switched-capacitor circuits, it is important to use components with low leakage.
+Because Infinite Noise Mulitpliers are switched-capacitor circuits, it is important to use components with low leakage, like the OPA4354 CMOS quad op-amp from TI.
 Op-amps with below 1nA of input bias current will enable running at lower frequencies with less power.

+To reproduce these simulations, download the TINA spice simulator from Ti.com.

 ![Schematic of small Infinite Noise Multiplier](infnoise_small/schematic.png?raw=true "Small Infinite Noise Multiplier")